edemko/will/README.md

   * `check.sh`: a Bourne shell script that should exit successfully only if the package utility is available, no matter how it was installed.
     Note that this will be executed with `sh $pkg/check.sh`, so it need not be executable, but also be aware that `sh` might not link to `bash` on all your systems!
     The `pwd` will be the same as the package folder.
-  * `collection` and `alternates`: a package might delgate itself entirely to other packages.
+  * `collection` and `alternates`: a package might delegate itself entirely to other packages.
     If a `collection` file is present, all packages listed there (one per line) must be OK for this package to report OK.
     An `alternates` file operates the same, but reports OK when _any_ listed package is OK.
     A package should only have one of `check.sh`, `collection`, or `alternates` included.